 The Proposer must submit a Draft Proposal to the Code Administrator.

-The Code Administrator shall from time to time publish a prescribed form for submitting a Draft Proposal on the Website.
-The prescribed form must require the provision by the Proposer of all of the information set out in Section D1.7, and any other information that the Panel may reasonably approve.
+The Code Administrator shall publish a prescribed form for submitting a Draft Proposal on the Website, which shall require as a minimum:

-Each Proposer must use the prescribed form when submitting a Draft Proposal.

-Content of the Proposal

-A Draft Proposal must contain the following information:

 the name of the Proposer;

-the name and contact details of an employee or representative of the Proposer who will act as a principal point of contact in relation to the proposal;
+the name and contact details of the individual who will act as a principal point of contact in relation to the proposal;

-the date on which the proposal is submitted;

-a description in sufficient detail of the nature of the proposed variation to this Code and of its intended purpose and effect;
+a description in sufficient detail of the issue the Draft Proposal is intended to address and the impacts that will arise if this issue is not addressed;

+a description of how the issue relates to this Code;

-a statement of whether, in the opinion of the Proposer, the Modification Proposal should be a Self-Governance Modification;
+where able to, a description in sufficient detail of the proposed variation to this Code should the Draft Proposal become a Modification Proposal;

-a statement of whether the Proposer considers, in the light of any guidance on the topic issued by the Authority from time to time, that the Modification Proposal should be treated as an Urgent Proposal (and, if so, its reasons for so considering);

-a statement of whether or not the Modification Proposal is intended to be a Fast- Track Modification;

 a statement of the reasons why the Proposer believes that this Code would, if the proposed variation were made, better facilitate the achievement of the SEC Objectives than if that variation were not made;

+a statement of whether the Proposer considers, in the light of any guidance on the topic issued by the Authority from time to time, that the Modification Proposal should be treated as an Urgent Proposal (and, if so, its reasons for so considering); and

-a statement of whether the Proposer believes that there would be a material impact on Greenhouse Gas Emissions as a result of the proposed variation being made; and
+a statement of whether or not the Modification Proposal is intended to be a Fast- Track Modification.

-a statement of whether the Proposer believes the Draft Proposal should be submitted directly to the Panel.
+Publication of the Draft Proposal